ENCORE: An $\mathcal{O}(N_{\rm g}^2)$ Estimator for Galaxy $N$-Point Correlation Functions: The NPCF Estimator

 In most contexts, we are interested in the estimation of NPCFs from discrete data.
 Given a set of $\Ng$ particle positions at $\{\vr_i\}$, the discrete density field may be written as a sum of Dirac delta functions and weights $w_i$: \beq \delta(\vr) = \sum_{i=1}^{\Ng} w_i\;\delta_\mathrm{D}(\vr-\vr_i). \eeq Using this, the $\vs$ integral in the NPCF estimator becomes a sum over particle positions as \beq \boxed{\hat\zeta^B_\L = \frac{1}{V}\sum_i w_i \sum_{m_1\ldots m_{N-1}}\mathcal{E}(\L)\;C^\L_{M}a^{b_1}_{\ell_1m_1}(\vs_i)\cdots a_{\ell_{N-1}m_{N-1}}^{b_{N-1}}(\vs_i),} \eeq and the harmonic coefficients $a_{\ell m}^b$ can be written \beq \boxed{a_{\ell m}^{b}(\vs_i) = \frac{1}{v_b}\sum_j w_j Y_{\ell m}(\widehat{\vec r_j-\vs_i}) \Theta^b(|\vr_j-\vs_i|).} \eeq Note that the $a_{\ell m}^b$ harmonic coefficients need to be evaluated only at the locations of the particles, $\{\vr_i\}$.
 The interpretation of \eqref{eq: binned-discrete-alm} is straightforward; for a given primary position $\vs_i$, we sum over all secondary positions $\vr_j$ which lie within bin $b$ of $\vs_i$, weighted by the spherical harmonics evaluated at the separation vector $\vr_j-\vs_i$.
 Practically this is evaluated as a weighted sum of pairs of particles, \textit{i.e.} a \textit{pair-count}.

 The full procedure for estimating the binned NPCF from a discrete set of particles is thus: \begin{enumerate} \item For a given primary particle $i$, compute $a_{\ell m}^b(\vs_i)$ as a weighted sum of spherical harmonics. \item For each $\L$ multiplet and bin combination $B$, sum the product of $(N-1)$ harmonic coefficients over all $m_i$, weighting by the coupling coefficient $\mathcal{E}(\L)\;C^\L_{M}$. \item Repeat for each primary particle and sum. \end{enumerate} Since it is a sum over secondary positions $\vr_j$, computation of \eqref{eq: binned-discrete-alm} scales as $\Ng$ for total particle number $\Ng$.
 Given that each $a_{\ell m}^b$ function must be evaluated at the location of each particle, the algorithm has complexity $\mathcal{O}(\Ng^2)$.
-This is the \textit{same} scaling as for the 3PCF \citep{2015MNRAS.454.4142S}, and \textit{much} better than the na\"ive $\mathcal{O}(\Ng^{N})$ scaling expected from counting every possible $N$-tuplet of particles and assigning them to bins.
+This is the same as for the 3PCF \citep{2015MNRAS.454.4142S}, and \textit{much} better than the na\"ive $\mathcal{O}(\Ng^{N})$ complexity expected from counting every possible $N$-tuplet of particles and assigning them to bins. \resub{Additional details of the computational scalings can be found in \S\ref{subsec: scalings}.}